rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 These lines show Cargo only updates the build with your tiny change to the *src/main.rs* file.
 Your dependencies haven’t changed, so Cargo knows it can reuse what it has already downloaded and compiled for those.
-It just rebuilds your part of the code.

 #### Ensuring Reproducible Builds with the *Cargo.lock* File

 Cargo has a mechanism that ensures you can rebuild the same artifact every time you or anyone else builds your code: Cargo will use only the versions of the dependencies you specified until you indicate otherwise.
-For example, what happens if next week version 0.8.4 of the `rand` crate comes out, and that version contains an important bug fix, but it also contains a regression that will break your code?

-The answer to this problem is the *Cargo.lock* file, which was created the first time you ran `cargo build` and is now in your *guessing_game* directory.
+For example, say that next week version 0.8.4 of the `rand` crate comes out, and that version contains an important bug fix, but it also contains a regression that will break your code.
+To handle this, Rust creates the *Cargo.lock* file the first time you run `cargo build`, so we now have this in the *guessing_game* directory.

 When you build a project for the first time, Cargo figures out all the versions of the dependencies that fit the criteria and then writes them to the *Cargo.lock* file.
 When you build your project in the future, Cargo will